mucahitdemir/c-code-style/README.md

 # Recommended C style and coding rules

 This document describes C code style used by Tilen MAJERLE in his projects and libraries.
+I forked this to design my codes based on this repository recommendations.

 ## Table of Contents